eosnetworkfoundation/eos-evm-contract/docs/local_testnet_deployment_plan.md

 #### [Optional] Setup EVM block explorer

-In this example, we will use the blockscout explorer (https://github.com/elmato/blockscout).
+In this example, we will use the blockscout explorer (https://github.com/eosnetworkfoundation/blockscout).
 Any other Ethereum compatible block explorer will also works.

 Requirements:

-- TrustEVM-RPC is running with `--api-spec=eth,debug,net,trace` parameter.
+- eos-evm-rpc is running with `--api-spec=eth,debug,net,trace` parameter.
 This is the source the block explore will retrieve data from.
 - docker in Linux
 - Python3